A requirement is a formal specification that identifies a condition to be met by a designed artifact.

 Requirements form the “official” engineering specification of a design problem - that is, of the expectations of stakeholders to address an imbalance in some situation.
 They constitute a reference document to which everyone involved in subsequent design and engineering tasks will refer; they constitute a question that a satisfactory design must answer.

-Because of this, top-level requirements (i.e., those requirements applying to the intervention as a whole) must be defined before any specific design ideas or concepts are developed.
+Because of this, requirements tied to external needs must be defined before any specific design ideas or concepts are developed.

 However, beware of creating artificial requirements not rooted in information available at that point in the design process.